Ed-Fi-Alliance-OSS/Fix-It-Friday/EdFi.Buzz.Etl/README.md

-# Buzz TOD - Teacher Observation Dashboards
+# Ed-Fi Buzz - ETL

 These scripts were made possible thanks to the Ed-Fi Alliance and the Michael and Susan Dell Foundation.